hemnet/nodejs-assignment/docs/INTERVIEWER_HANDBOOK.md

 ### Whiteboard
 - For office interviews, book a room with a whiteboard (SergelConferens is a good backup plan if no rooms are available at the office).
-- For remote interviews, use https://excalidraw.com/
+- For remote interviews, use https://miro.com/online-whiteboard/

 ### Laptop
 If the candidate could not bring a laptop (or in case of technical difficulties), a laptop is available in the testing device locker.
 Login credentials are available in 1Password under `Macbook Technical ITW`.

+- Make sure the assignment repository is already downloaded on the candidate's computer before starting the interview
+- Also make sure that the node application starts (it should start as is) and that the tests also run and pass.

 ### Sharing the `nodejs-assignment` repository
 - Download the `main` branch by clicking [this link](https://github.com/hemnet/nodejs-assignment/archive/refs/heads/main.zip)